Even if you’ve seen them in the gym, a lot of people are unfamiliar – or uncomfortable – with rowing machines.

 Rowing machines can help you burn fat and get a full-body muscle workout – all without putting too much pressure on your joints.

 However, picking out a rowing machine for your may be overwhelming.
 There are a lot of various models, features, and even styles that you have to choose from.

-From my experience and research, the best rowing machine brands are (in no particular order), Concept2, WaterRower, and Stamina.
+From my experience and research, the best rowing machine brands in 2019 are (in no particular order), Concept2, WaterRower, and Stamina.